cmancusc/cmancusc/README.md

 - 👋 Hi, I’m @creskintianB96
-- 👀 I’m interested in Robotics and Embedded systems
+- 👀 I’m interested in Robotics and Precision Agriculture
-- 🌱 I’m currently learning ROS
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me creskintian43@gmail.com

 <!---